Christmas letter 2022

 The year started bright and sunny with a walk with Clare and Tim Bennett at Selbrigg

-Katharine with Mark’s colleagues: Tom Carr, Elsa Shah and Lynne Roberts
+Katharine with Mark’s colleagues: Tom Carr, Elsa Kahn and Lynne Roberts

 In February “half term” we took part in Gresham’s first choir tour since 2015.
 We sang in Ledbury, Hereford and Worcester and we sang our socks off.
 (Mark conducted his socks off!)